-- U8 (2012, 2013, 2014) – 5-Man Flag is a five on five no-contact football game that runs in the VMFL from late August to late October every year.
-Each team comprises of around 7-10 players and 1 game is played every Sunday during the season.
+- U8 (2014, 2015) – 5-Man Co-ed Flag is a five on five no-contact football game that runs in the VMFL from late August to late October every year.
+Each team comprises of around 7-11 players and 1 game is played every weekend during the season.
 This age group also participates in a few mini tournaments during the season.

-- Atom (2010, 2011) – 9-man Flag.
+- Atom (2012, 2013) – 9-man Co-ed Flag.
 Players will wear protective football equipment and FLAGS on the hips.
 Blocking will be allowed at the line of scrimmage.
 There will be no tackling.
 The ball carrier whose flag is removed by defensive player will be considered tackled.

 - Fall Flag: August – November